seriema/angular-apimock/README.md

 ## Contribute

-ApiMock started as a concept at a large eCommerce project years ago.
-Having the backend team completely separate from the frontend team created some constraints that needed to be solved.
-Now it's been cleaned up and simplified for AngularJS.
-We'd love any feedback so feel free to raise [an issue](https://github.com/seriema/angular-apimock/issues) or do a [pull request](https://github.com/seriema/angular-apimock/pulls) (make sure you run `grunt`).
-If you want to implement something from the Wishlist, that would be awesome too!
+ApiMock started as a concept on a large eCommerce project years ago.
+We'd love to get feedback or help to improve things.
+If you want to contribute, take a look at [CONTRIBUTING](tree/master/CONTRIBUTING.md).

 ♥ from [Seriema](http://johansson.jp) + [Redhorn](http://redhorn.se/)